mahesh-kashyap-ml/image-denoising/README.md

   - Train on VOC 2007+2012 trainval and test on VOC 2007 test (R-FCN schedule), **79.8**.
   - Train on COCO 2014 trainval35k and test on minival (900k/1190k), **35.4**.

-More Results:
-  - Train Mobilenet (1.0, 224) on COCO 2014 trainval35k and test on minival (900k/1190k), **21.8**.
-  - Train Resnet50 on COCO 2014 trainval35k and test on minival (900k/1190k), **32.4**.
-  - Train Resnet152 on COCO 2014 trainval35k and test on minival (900k/1190k), **36.1**.

-Approximate *baseline* [setup](https://github.com/endernewton/tf-faster-rcnn/blob/master/experiments/cfgs/res101-lg.yml) from [FPN](https://arxiv.org/abs/1612.03144) (this repository does not contain training code for FPN yet):
-  - Train Resnet50 on COCO 2014 trainval35k and test on minival (900k/1190k), **34.2**.
-  - Train Resnet101 on COCO 2014 trainval35k and test on minival (900k/1190k), **37.4**.
-  - Train Resnet152 on COCO 2014 trainval35k and test on minival (900k/1190k), **38.2**.

 **Note**:
-  - Due to the randomness in GPU training with Tensorflow especially for VOC, the best numbers are reported (with 2-3 attempts) here.
-According to my experience, for COCO you can almost always get a very close number (within ~0.2%) despite the randomness.
-  - The numbers are obtained with the **default** testing scheme which selects region proposals using non-maximal suppression (TEST.MODE nms), the alternative testing scheme (TEST.MODE top) will likely result in slightly better performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it boosts 0.X AP).
+  - The images are injected with various types of noise at varying levels of intensities are are evaluated for object detection individually and also as a mixture of noise types.
+  - The noise are generated based on the respecitve probability density function with mean and variance.
-  - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
+  - The Faster R-CNN implementation keeps the small proposals (\< 16 pixels width/height), which results in  good performance for small objects.
-  - We do not set a threshold (instead of 0.05) for a detection to be included in the final result, which increases recall.
+  - The threshold (instead of 0.05) is not set for a detection to be included in the final result, which increases recall.
   - Weight decay is set to 1e-4.
   - For other minor modifications, please check the [report](https://arxiv.org/pdf/1702.02138.pdf).
 Notable ones include using ``crop_and_resize``, and excluding ground truth boxes in RoIs during training.
-  - For COCO, we find the performance improving with more iterations, and potentially better performance can be achieved with even more iterations.
-  - For Resnets, we fix the first block (total 4) when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs (7x7) without max-pool (which I find useless especially for COCO).
+  - For Resnets, the first block (total 4) are fixed when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs (7x7) without max-pool.
 The final feature maps are average-pooled for classification and regression.
 All batch normalization parameters are fixed.
 Learning rate for biases is not doubled.
-  - For Mobilenets, we fix the first five layers when fine-tuning the network.
-All batch normalization parameters are fixed.
-Weight decay for Mobilenet layers is set to 4e-5.
-  - For approximate [FPN](https://arxiv.org/abs/1612.03144) baseline setup we simply resize the image with 800 pixels, add 32^2 anchors, and take 1000 proposals during testing.
-  - Check out [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](http://xinlei.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](https://drive.google.com/open?id=0B1_fAEgxdnvJSmF3YUlZcHFqWTQ) for the latest models, including longer COCO VGG16 models and Resnet ones.

 ![](data/imgs/gt.png)      |  ![](data/imgs/pred.png)
 :-------------------------:|:-------------------------: